atacoi/Simple-Raycaster/README.md

 The subsequent lines specify the map's structure.

-Each block in the map is specified by a 32-bit ``integer`` value, as in the Tile Info section.
+Each block in the map is specified by a 32-bit ``integer`` value, as explained in the Tile Info section.

 The map must be layed out row by row with newlines (``\n``) separating each row.